 How do I get an aid or adaptation?

-For smaller jobs, ones that typically cost less than £1,500 inclusive of VAT, such as grab rails, lever taps, replacing door handles or signs, etc. contact a member of our Customer Service Centre by any of the methods on our ‘Contact us’ page.
+For smaller jobs, ones that typically cost less than £1,500 inclusive of VAT, such as grab rails, lever taps, replacing door handles or signs, etc. contact a member of our Customer Service Centre.

 For larger jobs, such as walk-in showers, stairlifts, ceiling track hoists, etc. contact your Local Authority Adult Social Care.
 They will arrange for an Occupational Therapist to assess your needs and pass their recommendation along to us.

-Click here and enter your postcode to find your local adult social care’s details.
+Use the button below to enter your postcode to find your local adult social care’s details:

 Your local authority can also provide you with information about the Disabilities Facilities Grant (DFG).
 The DFG is a grant offered to disabled people who need to make adaptations to their homes.
 More information about this grant can be found here.

 Alternatively, you can install aids and adaptations yourself, at your own cost, provided you have our permission first.
 You can contact us for approval or for more information, take a look at our home improvements webpage.